autosit/autosit.github.io/_posts/2017-03-26-surveillance.md

 4. Write report.

-The project work aims to be extended into a master thesis for the spring of 2018.
+The project work aims to be extended into a master thesis for the spring of 2019.
 Depending on the interest of the students, there are several possibilities for this extension:
 - More elaborate statistical analysis of the observations.
 - Additional measurements with other sensors.
 - Development of a sensor fusion system for collision avoidance that utilizes data from the stationary sensor station, together with other sensors onboard the ferry.

-## Autosea
-The candidate will be associated with the AUTOSEA project, which is a collaborative research project between NTNU, DNV GL, Kongsberg Maritime and Maritime Robotics, focused on achieving world-leading competence and knowledge in the design and verification of methods and systems for sensor fusion and COLAV for ASVs.
-The project has access to supervision and physical test platforms through our industry partners.

 ## Supervisors
 Main supervisor: [Edmund Brekke](http://www.ntnu.no/ansatte/edmund.brekke).